ajibs/gift-recommender-service/README.md

 > N/B: You might have permission problems on a Unix, please visit the following [link](https://askubuntu.com/questions/409025/permission-denied-when-running-sh-scripts) to resolve potential file permission issues.

-The `start container` command will link you to the bash terminal of a running container.
+The `start container` script will link you to the bash terminal of a running container.

 You can then proceed to the **Development** Section or the **Linting & Tests** Section to run sample code.